I train sports teams to feel, think, and move as one.

 My work is built on one principle: performance emerges from collective attunement, not individual optimization.
 Before a team can execute a system, they have to share a state.
 Same rhythm.
 Same picture.
 Same moment.

 I'm not a sports psychologist.
 I don't train individual mental skills.
 I'm not a team-building facilitator.
 I don't run trust falls or personality tests.
 I'm a Team Resonance Coach.
 I train the field between bodies.
-The bit that shows up when the defensive line moves as one, when the attack reads the same gap at the same time, when a team recovers from a mistake in 3 seconds instead of thirty.
+The bit that shows up when the defensive line moves as one, when the attack reads the same gap at the same time, when a team recovers from a mistake in 1 second instead of 10.

 My method: drills, measurement, and leadership as a tuning fork.
 Less workshops, more on-field replication.
 Less theory, more measurable rhythm.